loro-dev/loro/docs/JsonSchema.md

 ```

 - `id`: the string representation of the unique `ID` of each `Change`, in the form of `{Counter}@{PeerID}` which is the `@` character connecting `Counter` and `PeerID`.
 Of course, This `PeerID` is the index of peers in the global context.
 - `timestamp`: the number of Unix timestamp when the change is committed.
+[Timestamp is not recorded by default](https://loro.dev/docs/advanced/timestamp)
 - `deps`: a list of causal dependency of this `Change`, each item is the `ID` represented by a string.
 - `lamport`: the lamport timestamp of the `Change`.
 - `msg`: the commit message.